 Tip #2: Rent to the right tenant caliber.

-Another thing you can do to attract a long-term tenant is by renting to the right one in the first place.
+One way to ease a lot of the stress and strain that can come with being a landlord is to find the best available local tenants the first time.
 Before syndicating that rental ad, ensure you have a clear mental picture of what kind of tenant you want in your home.

 Who are you targeting?
 Is it families, professionals or even students?
 Once you know who you're targeting, move on to the next step – drafting a winning rental ad.